rare-magma/guitos-exporter/README.md

 - `INFLUXDB_HOST` should be the FQDN of the influxdb server.
 - `ORG` should be the name of the influxdb organization that contains the guitos price data bucket defined below.
-- `BUCKET` should be the name of the influxdb bucket that will hold the guitos price data.
+- `BUCKET` should be the name of the influxdb bucket that will hold the guitos data.
 - `INFLUXDB_API_TOKEN` should be the influxdb API token value.
   - This token should have write access to the `BUCKET` defined above.